avdata99/test-mkdocs/README.md

 ### Other static resources

-If you need images or other static resources, you can add them to the `page/assets` folder and they will be availabe at `{{ assets_folder }}` in your template/markdown files (they are several examples available in the test templates).
+If you need other static resources (like images), you can add them to the `page/assets` folder and they will be availabe at `{{ assets_folder }}` in your template/markdown files (they are several examples available in the test templates).

 ### Run your site locally